Odoacer: Father and brother

 In a fragment from a history of Priscus, reproduced in the 7th century by John of Antioch, Odoacer is described as a man of the Sciri, the son of Edeco ("Idiko"), and brother of Hunulf who killed Armatus in the eastern Roman empire.
 The Anonymus Valesianus agrees that his father's name was Edeko ("Aediko"), and refers to him leading Sciri and Heruli.

 Another record of an Edica—apparently the same person—is found in Jordanes, who identified him as a leader of the Sciri along with a person named Hunuulf (presumably his son), after the fall of Attila.
 They were defeated by the Ostrogoths at the Battle of Bolia in Pannonia about 469.

 An earlier Edeco ("Edekon") was described by Priscus as a trusted man of Attila, and ambassador to Constantinople.
 He escorted Priscus and other Imperial dignitaries back to Attila's camp.
 It is not universally accepted that this Edeco is the father of Odoacer.
 Priscus once calls him a Scythian, and another time a Hun.
-It has been argued classifications like "Scythian" or "Hun" from this period could refer to social type and lifestyle rather than an exact ethnic origin.
+It has been argued that classifications like "Scythian" or "Hun" from this period could refer to social type and lifestyle rather than an exact ethnic origin.
 Macbain, however, argues that Priscus was careful with such terms, and sees this as evidence that Edeco cannot be the Scirian father of Odoacer.